Home / Travel Europe / Travel Spain / 25 Best Things to do in Seville Spain + Free Sightseeing Map

 Views from the Giralda Towers

-The area near the UNESCO Heritage Sites in Seville is home to the city’s Jewish quarters called the Barrio Santa Cruz area.
+The area near the UNESCO Heritage Sites in Seville is home to the city’s Jewish quarters, called the Barrio Santa Cruz.
 This neighborhood is super touristy and is characterized by colorful houses and small lanes.

 Santa Cruz Quarters - What to see in Seville Spain